Travel & Exposure Related Isolation / Quarantine

 Those who have traveled to the following locations need to quarantine upon arrival in Kansas.
 The length of quarantine varies depending on whether you have been tested for COVID-19.
 This applies to both Kansas residents and those visiting Kansas:

-- Attended/traveled to mass gathering events out-of-state of 500 people or greater where individuals do not socially distance (6 feet) and wear masks..
+- Attendance at any out-of-state mass gatherings of 500 or more where individuals do not socially distance (6 feet) and wear a mask.

 - Others needing to continue quarantining:

 - Received notification from public health officials (state or local) that you are a close contact of a laboratory-confirmed case of COVID-19.

 The travel list was updated on April 8, 2021.
 View the KDHE news release.

 International Travel: Please note that the CDC may have testing or quarantine requirements for individuals traveling back into the United States.
 Visit their web page for more information.

 U.S. Travel: Check Travel Planner for state, local, tribal, and territorial government restrictions before traveling.